SuperOfficeDocs/superoffice-docs/docs/company/howto/sql/get-catlist-sql.md

 The result is a set of list names, filtered via the user's group membership.
 Items that the user is not allowed to see will not be returned.

 > [!NOTE]
-> A user may be a member of more than one usergroup, and we therefore have to join against the [UserGroupLink][1] table.<br>Items that are visible to more than one group will be returned twice.
+> Because a user may be a member of more than one usergroup, we have to join against the [UserGroupLink][1] table.
+>
+> Items that are visible to more than one group will be returned twice.
 Use SELECT DISTINCT to filter the duplicates out.

 | category_id | name | rank |
 |---|---|---|